ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Privacy Considerations {#privacy}

 One goal of this design is that independent client requests are only linkable by the chosen key configuration.
-The oblivious proxy and request resources can link requests using the same key configuration by matching KeyConfig.key\_id, or, if the oblivious target resource is willing to use trial decryption, a limited set of key configurations that share an identifier.
-An oblivious proxy can link requests using the public key corresponding to KeyConfig.key\_id.
+The Oblivious Relay and request resources can link requests using the same key configuration by matching KeyConfig.key\_id, or, if the oblivious target resource is willing to use trial decryption, a limited set of key configurations that share an identifier.
+An Oblivious Relay can link requests using the public key corresponding to KeyConfig.key\_id.

 Request resources are capable of linking requests depending on how KeyConfigs